bigskysoftware/missing/www/docs/20-forms.md

 <aside>Inputs without labels will cause nasal demons.</aside>

+Input placeholders are styled with `text-align:end`{.language-css} to better distinguish them from actual input.

 ## Buttons

 Wrap a `<button>`{.language-html} in a `<strong>`{.language-html} tag to get a primary button.